zaygozi/pikapi/README.md

 ### Encryption

 2 encryption algorithms are available : AES & RABBIT.
-The messages are encrypted using an encryption key created from the shared passkey.
-Crypto Js handles the encryption and decryption.
+The messages are encrypted using a 256-bit encryption key created from the shared passkey.
+Crypto Js handles the key creation, encryption and decryption.

+### Emojis

+Emoji support is provided by [node-emoji](https://github.com/omnidan/node-emoji).
+You can use the syntax ```:kiss:``` to display the emojis at the receiver's end or directly insert emojis from built in panels available on many systems.
+Not all shells support emojis.